mmiermans/solver2048/README.md

 ## Live web stream

-The game engine can store its moves in a MySQL database such that the progress can be streamed over the internet.
-Setup the server with these steps:
+The game engine supports writing its moves in a MySQL database such that the progress can be streamed over the internet.

+Setup the server with the following steps:

 1. Refresh your package index: `sudo apt-get update`
 2. Install LAMP: `sudo apt-get install lamp-server^`